 Comforting, warm, Russian Tea made in the slow cooker.
-This from scratch drink recipe with is perfect for an evening drink after it simmers all day in the slow cooker.
+This from scratch drink recipe is perfect for an evening drink after it simmers all day in the slow cooker.

 Cool nights are coming and it’s getting dark earlier than ever!
 It’s evenings like this where I love to sip a warm drink before bedtime.
 Sometimes it is tea…other times it is coffee.

-Many Russian Tea recipes are made with Tang which allows the recipe to be an “Instant” tea.
-Although we love that Instant tea for mornings when we are short on time, this is a “from scratch” recipe that uses juice and strongly steeped tea.
+Many Russian Tea recipes are made with Tang orange drink mix and lemonade mix which allows the recipe to be a dry mix “Instant” tea.
+Although we love that Instant tea for gift giving and busy mornings when we are short on time, this is a “from scratch” recipe that uses juice and strongly steeped tea.

-We use cinnamon sticks and whole cloves to add flavor like no other. it’s easy to keep these ingredients on hand so you’re ready to serve up warm tea any day you’d like!
+We use cinnamon sticks and whole cloves to add flavor like no other.
+It’s easy to keep these ingredients on hand so you’re ready to serve up warm tea any day you’d like.